 Contractor's tax on the gross proceeds of commercial construction activities is imposed directly on the contractor and is not passed on to the customer except as a part of overhead costs.
 This tax amount must be built into the contract amount computed by the contractor and cannot be broken out as a separate line item.
-If component materials or machinery and equipment (purchases covered under the exemption) are purchased through a construction contractor and included in the construction contract amount rather than purchased directly by the business receiving the exemption, then the exemption is lost on those items included in the contract.
-The exempt items must be SOLD DIRECTLY TO, BILLED DIRECTLY TO and PAID FOR DIRECTLY BY the business receiving the exemption.

-The exemption is for the period beginning with the initial date purchases are made for the expansion or construction through three (3) months after the completion of the building, addition or improvement.
-Only component materials used in the construction, addition or improvement to a building and the machinery and equipment to be used therein are exempt from sales or use tax.
-The exemption is for the retail rate of machinery and equipment, either seven percent (7%) or one and one-half percent ( $1\frac{1}{2}$ %) for manufacturing machinery.
-The exemption does not apply to tagged vehicles, ongoing expenses or supply items.
-The exemption does not apply to contractor's tax at three and one-half percent ( $3\frac{1}{2}$ %).
+If component materials or machinery and equipment (purchases covered under the exemption) are purchased <a href="https://document.org/linearing/li the construction, addition or improvement to a building and the machinery and equipment to be used therein are exempt from sales or use tax.
+The exemption is for the retail rate of machinery and equipment, either seven percent (7%) or one and one-half percent (11⁄2%) for manufacturing machinery.
+The exemption does not apply to tagged vehicles, ongoing expenses, or supply items.
+The exemption does not apply to contractor's tax at three and one-half percent (31⁄2%).